vivaxgen/MicroHaps/README.md

 	ngs-pl initialize --target wgs

+ To test your install, and read about programme specifications / options:

+ 	ngs-pl run-discovery-variant-caller --help

 ## Updating the pipeline

 To update the pipeline line, assuming that the environment has been activated,